 The meteorological data used in this study were collected during the PCAPS Intensive Observing Period 1 (IOP-1).
 IOP-1 examined a multi-day CAP that formed on 1 December and lasted through late on 6 December 2010.
 We describe here the key observational resources that are used in this study, the locations of which are shown in Fig. 1.
 An overview of PCAPS and all available data resources are provided by Lareau et al. (2013).

 To diagnose the evolution of the IOP-1 CAP, we construct time-height profiles of temperature, potential temperature, relative humidity, and wind intended to be representative of the conditions within the central core of the SLV.
 For this purpose, we rely most heavily on the data collected at the Integrated Sounding System (ISS) sites labeled by blue dots in Fig. 1, which are on bluffs immediately to the west of the Jordan River.
 A 915 MHz radar wind profiler (RWP) and Radio Acoustic Sounding System (RASS) were operated continuously at ISS-N, while radiosondes were launched at 3-12 h intervals from ISS-S, 1 km to the south, depending on the operational plan for the field program.
-We constrain these vertical profiles near the surface by automated weather observations at ISS-S and also use radiosonde data from the Salt Lake International Airport (KSLC; black dot in Fig. 1) above the boundary layer to improve the temporal coverage for periods when sondes were not launched at ISS-S. Gaps in the remote sensor data due to low signal-to-noise ratios are filled objectively using an “inpainting” analysis technique (Schönlieb 2012) and bounded by surface and radiosonde data at the gap boundaries The resulting time-height profiles are quality controlled to remove spurious unphysical values and gradients and then averaged linearly with interpolated time-height profiles from the radiosonde data alone.
+We constrain these vertical profiles near the surface by automated weather observations at ISS-S and also use radiosonde data from the Salt Lake International Airport (KSLC; black dot in Fig. 1) above the boundary layer to improve the temporal coverage for periods when sondes were not launched at ISS-S. Gaps in the remote sensor data due to low signal-to-noise ratios are filled objectively using an “inpainting” analysis technique (Schönlieb 2012) and bounded by surface and radiosonde data at the gap boundaries.
+The resulting time-height profiles are quality controlled to remove spurious unphysical values and gradients and then averaged linearly with interpolated time-height profiles from the radiosonde data alone.
 The final set of time-height profiles reflect an effective blend of the remote sensor and in situ observations at a temporal interval of 30 minutes and a vertical resolution of 50 m.
 These profiles are representative of the conditions throughout most of the SLV during this CAP except during the Disturbance Phase, described later, when these profiles reflect conditions near the ISS sites only.

 A laser ceilometer located at ISS-S is used to characterize the mixing depth of aerosol, the presence of hydrometeors, and fine-scale structures within the boundary layer at 16 s temporal resolution (Young 2013).
 Two pseudo-vertical transects along the confining topography are created based on lines of near-surface sensors running up the sidewalls.
-The first transect is composed of 6 automatic weather stations ascending the Traverse Mountains in the southeast corner of the valley (yellow dots in Fig. 1 with SM6 located on the valley floor at an elevation of 1370 m while SM1 is on the Traverse Mountain ridgeline at an elevation of 1930 m).
+The first transect is composed of 6 automatic weather stations ascending the Traverse Mountains in the southeast corner of the valley with SM6 located on the valley floor at an elevation of 1370 m while SM1 is on the Traverse Mountain ridgeline at an elevation of 1930 m (see Fig. 1).
 These stations were equipped with wind, temperature, humidity and pressure sensors and recorded data every 5 minutes.
 The second transect uses HOBO™ temperature data loggers aligned along Harker’s Ridge, which is a sub-ridge along the east slope of the Oquirrh Mountains (northern string of green dots in Fig. 1).
 The HOBOs also report temperature every 5 minutes and are spaced vertically at 50 m intervals from 1350 to 2500 m.